-Master of Arts in Education/Educational Leadership (Online)
+Master of Arts in Educational Leadership (Online)

-The Master of Arts in Education with a focus in Educational Leadership is designed to prepare advanced candidates for positions of leadership in education.
+The Master of Arts in Educational Leadership is designed to prepare advanced candidates for positions of leadership in education.
 Advanced candidates participating in this program may become eligible for Principal Certification often required for positions in school administration.
-Candidates receive training in instructional and administrative leadership, cultural proficiency, conflict resolution, school law and ethics, fiscal responsibility, organizational theory and other relevant areas appropriate for twenty first century educational leaders.
-Eligible candidates may also pursue Superintendent Certification through this program.
+Candidates receive training in instructional and administrative leadership, cultural proficiency, public relations, human resource management, school law and ethics, fiscal responsibility, organizational theory and other relevant areas appropriate for twenty-first century educational leaders.
+Eligible candidates may also pursue Superintendent Certification through this program following successful completion of the MA and/or principal certification TEXES.
 The Educational Leadership program is aligned with the State Board for Educator Certification (SBEC) Principal and Superintendent Competencies, as well as the NCATE/ELCC (Education Leadership Constituent Council) standards.